 There are all manner of weird and wonderful tools aimed at grill cleaning but, whatever the state of your grate, you can’t go wrong with a long-handled wire brush.
-Choose one with stainless steel bristles for serious scrubbing action but be careful to avoid any surfaces besides the grill bars as wire brushes will scratch enamelled finishes.
+Choose one with stainless steel bristles for serious scrubbing action but be careful to avoid any surfaces besides the grill bars as wire brushes will scratch enameled finishes.
 Use a brass-bristle brush on grills with porcelain-coated racks.

-If you can stretch to it, go for a large brush and then a smaller detailing version to get into nooks and crannies.
-‘You will be able to clean with a wire brush much more efficiently if you do it while the grill is still warm – just make sure there are no flames,’ adds Catherine Moss of The Indian Fire Bowl Company.
+You should brush your grill right after every use.
+‘You will be able to clean with a wire brush much more efficiently if you do it while the grill is still warm – just make sure there are no flames,’ says Catherine Moss of The Indian Fire Bowl Company.

 Other less vital but very useful additions to your grill cleaning kit include rubber gloves, a large bucket or bowl and lint-free cloths.

-How do I deep clean a grill?
+How do I deep clean a barbecue grill?

 If you’re still not satisfied, try a specialist grease-busting product, taking care to rinse thoroughly afterwards.
-Finally make sure your grill is completely dry and buffed to a shine using a lint-free cloth.
+Finally make sure your barbecue grill is completely dry and buffed to a shine using a lint-free cloth.

-What about the base?
+What about the base and firebox?